jnosek/powershell-media-scripts/README.md

 # powershell-media-scripts
-Powershell scripts for organizing media files
+Powershell scripts for organizing and managing media files